amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 #### Understanding The Code Coverage Metric
 - ratio between lines exercised by test suite & all of code
 - easy to manipulate by making code more compact  (using inline syntaxes, etc...)
-- aka test coverage (?)
 #### Understanding The Branch Coverage Metric
 - ratio between lines exercised by test suite & all branches of code
 - focused on flow control structures
 #### Problems With Coverage Metrics
 - test suite quality can't be determined by coverage metrics
 - code coverage exercises code but doesn't verify results (it is done by assertions)
-- branch coverage ignores paths of external libraries (?)
+- branch coverage ignores paths of external libraries (they don't need to be tested though?!)
 #### Aiming At A Particular Coverage Number
 - coverage metrics are indicators, not goals in & of themselves
 ### What Makes A Successfull Test Suite?